Logo du gouvernement du Québec.

 Québec’s credit ratings

-In 2023, all agencies have confirmed Québec’s credit rating with a stable outlook.
+In 2024, after the 2024‑2025 budget, all the rating agencies that rate Québec have confirmed its credit rating with a stable outlook.

 See Credit Ratings